Cimpress-MCP/Platform-Authorizer/README.md

 ## How to Develop It

 This project is written in JavaScript, and primarily uses Node and the Serverless framework as its development tools.
+If you're already familiar with these tools, go to town!
+Otherwise, here is a _very_ brief overview.

 To begin development, ensure that you have Node and Yarn installed.
 Install the project's dependencies: